killuhwhale/reportr/README.md

   - Might not need env vars.
   - add baseURL to process env vars

-Per Company Basis Issues:
-- Logos and Company Specific Assets Need to go into a DB Table
-  - Logo -- stored as text: base64 png
-    - Used in PDF Report(comps/dairy/pdf.js) && TSV Print pages (pages/tsvPrint.js)

-- Basin Plans
+- Nutrient Imports
+  - Top section of that tap is rendered without using <List />
+    - i.e. it will render all items and not using a scrolled section.
+Will look bad with a lot of

+Need to get info from Tammy:
   - Do these change dending on the company/ location of business?

-- Counties Dropdown list
-  Change to TextiField? or place all counties in there for each State?
-  - Probably only work in 1 state so a drop down of counties is probably fine.

-Need to get info from Tammy:
     - Counties to serve.
-   - Breeds (might be in Merced app)
+    - Breeds
-   - Basin Plans (might be in Merced app)
+    - Basin Plans

 Problems:
+  - Upload TSV process
+    - Ensure there are rows of data bfore uploading.
+    - Need to avoid updating TSV file in DB with an empty doc....

   - Dates are slightly off due to timezone....
+(I think)
     - Creating a date inititally for a dairy, days should be jan 1st to dec 31st
       - Currently, the dates are created as dec 31st to dec 30th (1 day off)

   - Delete Dairy base
     - No way to delete dairy base

-  - Upload TSV process
-    - Ensure there are rows of data bfore uploading.
-    - Need to avoid updating TSV file in DB with an empty doc....

   - Remove amount_applied & Lbs/acre salt on Commercial fertilizer TSV
     - Remove from upload process and DB schema

-  - Add progress indicators when uploading TSV, maybe just make the button disabled and spin.....
-    - Animated border would be cool.

-  - (BUG) Certification if there are no owners or operators, onupdate will crash

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.